davidusb-geek/emhass/docs/intro.md

   trigger:
     - platform: numeric_state
       entity_id:
-        - sensor.p_deferrable1
+        - sensor.p_deferrable0
       below: 0.1
   action:
     - service: homeassistant.turn_off
       entity_id: switch.water_heater
 ```
 The `publish-data` command will push to Home Assistant the optimization results for each deferrable load defined in the configuration.
-For example if you have defined two deferrable loads, then the command will publish `sensor.p_deferrable1` and `sensor.p_deferrable2` to Home Assistant.
+For example if you have defined two deferrable loads, then the command will publish `sensor.p_deferrable0` and `sensor.p_deferrable1` to Home Assistant.
 When the `dayahead-optim` is launched, after the optimization, a csv file will be saved on disk.
 The `publish-data` command will load the latest csv file and look for the closest timestamp that match the current time using the `datetime.now()` method in Python.
 This means that if EMHASS is configured for 30min time step optimizations, the csv will be saved with timestamps 00:00, 00:30, 01:00, 01:30, ... and so on.
 If the current time is 00:05, then the closest timestamp of the optimization results that will be published is 00:00.
 If the current time is 00:25, then the closest timestamp of the optimization results that will be published is 00:30.
+The `publish-data` command will also publish PV and load forecast data on sensors `p_pv_forecast` and `p_load_forecast`.
+If using a battery, then the battery optimized power will be published on sensor `p_batt_forecast`.

 ## Passing your own data